HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 ## CMS adoption

-By 2025, CMS adoption reflects a web that’s both mature and increasingly specialized.
+By 2025, CMS adoption reflects a web that's both mature and increasingly specialized.
 Almost every site now runs on some kind of CMS, but how these platforms are used varies a lot by region, traffic level, and underlying technology.
 Instead of everyone standardizing on a single go-to system, the market is clearly fragmenting, with different platforms leading in different parts of the world, for different use cases, and at different scales.

 ### Overall adoption